Copxer/pint-strict-preset/README.md

 ## ⚙️ Configuration

-The Pint configuration is defined in the root-level `pint.json` file:
+Pint strict preset is an insanely defensive coding style preset for those who demand meticulous precision in their projects.
+To use it, simply create a `pint.json` file with the following contents:

 ```json
 {